apache/kylin/website/_docs16/howto/howto_optimize_build.md

 Secondly, Kylin runs a *"INSERT OVERWIRTE TABLE ....
 DISTRIBUTE BY "* HiveQL to distribute the rows among a specified number of reducers.

-In most cases, Kylin asks Hive to distributes the rows among reducers, then get files very closed in size.
+In most cases, Kylin asks Hive to randomly distributes the rows among reducers, then get files very closed in size.
 The distribute clause is "DISTRIBUTE BY RAND()".

 If your Cube has specified a "shard by" dimension (in Cube's "Advanced setting" page), which is a high cardinality column (like "USER\_ID"), Kylin will ask Hive to redistribute data by that column's value.
 Then for the rows that have the same value as this column has, they will go to the same file.
 This is much better than "by random",  because the data will be not only redistributed but also pre-categorized without additional cost, thus benefiting the subsequent Cube build process.
 Under a typical scenario, this optimization can cut off 40% building time.
 In this case the distribute clause will be "DISTRIBUTE BY USER_ID":